agile-samurai/AF-demo/README.md

 Each stage is represented as a series of dependencies and outputs which then build our promotion process.
 Concourse CI provides rapid delivery and enables automation to be accomplished with compliance during the delivery process.
 Our pipeline includes several features that provide zero-downtime deployments in a high availability configuration:

 __Data Science Model Training and Engineering within the Pipeline:__
-`Build Training Set -> Train Model -> Promote Model Binary -> Containerize Model Service`
+`Build Training Set -> Process and Prepare Data for Training -> Train Model -> Promote Model Binary -> Containerize Model Service`

 __Data Integration:__
 `Build Data Transformations -> Contract Specification & Documentation -> Micro Service Containerization`